-Second Creek Holdings, LLC ("SCH") (the owner of property within the service area of the Districts) and South Adams County Water and Sanitation District ("SACWSD") entered into a Water Resources Agreement on October 21, 2019 pertaining to SCH's acquisition of 751 Large User Phase 4A water resources from SACWSD at the cost of \$6,850 per ERU to provide water service to the development within service area of the Districts.
+Second Creek Holdings, LLC (SCH) (the owner of property within the service area of the Districts) and South Adams County Water and Sanitation District (SACWSD) entered into a Water Resources Agreement on October 21, 2019 pertaining to SCH's acquisition of 751 Large User Phase 4A water resources from SACWSD at the cost of \$6,850 per ERU to provide water service to the development within service area of the Districts.
 SACWSD has a policy that it will not make Phase 4A ERUs available for sale until any existing ERUs (such as the ones owned by the District) have been fully utilized.
-The District executed the SCH Water Resources Agreement to acknowledge that SCH will not be entitled to acquire any additional Phase 4A ERUs, in excess of the 751 Large User Phase 4A ERUs, until such time as the District's 90.3 ERUs have been fully utilized.
+The District executed the SCH Water Resources Agreement to acknowledge that SCH will not be entitled to acquire any additional Phase 4A ERUs, in excess of the 751 Large User Phase 4A ERUs, until such time as the District's 45.51 ERUs have been fully utilized.
 The District intends to make the District's ERUs available to property owners within the District for landscaping and other water needs associated with development of Property within the Districts' service area.
+During 2020, the District acknowledge the assignment of 240 Phase 4A ERUs between SCH and LGI.